2026 free (or discounted) camps & activities for military children & teens

 "Helping youth find their voice - through Narrative Writing, Reporting and Broadcast, Songwriting, Film making, Cowboy Poetry and Digital Storytelling.
 It is all about creative expression.
 For youth, we encourage youth between the ages of 12-18 to use the latest, greatest tech tools and their own talents!
 For military youth and service members, especially diagnosed with PTSD or TBI, our writing and journaling and digital storytelling are focused on helping each service member work through the issues each face.

-Armed Services YMCA - San Diego, CA
+Armed Services YMCA - Horse of the Sun Ranch (San Diego, CA)

 https://www.asymca.org/what-we-do-san-diego